csound-flossmanual/csound-floss/book/14-b-python-in-csoundqt.md

 ![](../resources/images/14-b-06.png)

-A new label has been created---without opening the properties dialog---at position x=200 y=100[^6] with the name *second_label*.
+A new label has been created---without opening the properties dialog---at position x=200 y=100^[Pixels from left and from top.] with the name *second_label*.
 If you want to create a widget not in the active document, but in another tab, you can also specify the tab index.
 The following command will create a widget at the same position and with the same name in the first tab:

-[^6]: Pixels from left and from top.

     q.createNewLabel(200, 100, "second_label", 0)

 ### Setting the Specific Properties

-Each widget has a xy position and a channel name.[^7]  But the other properties depend on the type of widget.
+Each widget has a xy position and a channel name.^[Only a label does not have a channel name.
+So as we saw, in case of a label the name is its displayed text.]
+But the other properties depend on the type of widget.
 A Display has name, width and height, but no resolution like a SpinBox.
 The function setWidgetProperty refers to a widget via its ID and sets a property.
 Let us try this for a Display widget.
 This command creates a Display widget with channel name
 \"disp\_chan\_01\" at position x=50 y=150:

-[^7]: Only a label does not have a channel name.
-So as we saw, in case of
-      a label the name is its displayed text.

     q.createNewDisplay(50, 150, "disp_chan_01")

 ![](../resources/images/14-b-07.png)

-And this sets the text to a new string:[^8]

-[^8]: For the main property of a widget (text for a Display, number for
+And this sets the text to a new string:^[For the main property of a widget (text for a Display, number for Sliders, SpinBoxes etc) you can also use the setChannelString and setChannelValue method.
-      Sliders, SpinBoxes etc) you can also use the setChannelString and setChannelValue method.
-See below at *Getting and Setting Channel Values*
+See below at *Getting and Setting Channel Values*]

     q.setWidgetProperty("disp_chan_01", "QCS_label", "Hey Joe!")